NC State Extension

 Description

 These ferns need bright indirect light, warm temperatures, and moderate humidity.
 The ferns in this genus are epiphytes, and they typically do not grow in soil in their native habitats but are found attached to trees.
-Small plants can be grown as houseplants in small containers of rich and well-drained potting medium of sphagnum or peat moss.
+Small plants can be grown as houseplants in small containers in a rich, well-drained potting medium of sphagnum or peat moss.
 They can also be mounted on wooden boards, wired baskets, or slabs of bark.
-Some type of support such as wire or fishing line is needed to keep the ferns in place until they become established.
-New growth will cover the support and will be no longer noticeable.
-Filtered water or rain water is best for these plants, and they need consistent moisture especially during the summer.
+A wire or fishing line can be used to support and keep them in place until it is established.
+New growth will cover the support, and it will no longer be noticeable.
+Filtered water or rainwater is best for these plants, and they need consistent moisture, especially during the summer.
 Allow the potting medium to dry out some between watering, but be sure to avoid overwatering.
-If the humidity is too low, consider misting the plant.
-These plants take in water from the air as well as from the potting medium.
-Temperatures 55 to 75 degrees Fahrenheit are recommended and good air circulation should be provided.
+If the humidity is too low, consider using a humidifier or setting the plant container on a tray of wet pebbles.
+These plants take water from the air and from the potting medium.
+Temperatures of 55 to 75 degrees Fahrenheit are recommended, and good air circulation should be provided.
 Fertilize these plants monthly in the spring and summer with a balanced diluted liquid fertilizer.
 These ferns can be propagated by division or from the small pups.
-Propagation by spores is very slow and difficult process.
+Propagation by spores is a very slow and difficult process.

-The size, shape, and colors of the fronds vary between the species and is also dependent on the growing conditions.
-Some species are also more cold tolerant than others.
+The size, shape, and color of the fronds vary among species.
+It is also dependent on the growing conditions.
+Some species are also more cold-tolerant than others.

 Platycerium produces two types of fronds.